meowdding/skyblock-pv/README.md

 > [!WARNING]
 > The mod is still in development, design is subject to change.
-> Screenshots may be very outdated.
+> Screenshots may be outdated.
-> Visit the [TODO.md](./TODO.md) for a list of features that are planned to be added.

 ### 🏠 Home Tab